vashpan/isbench/README.md

+# THIS BENCHMARK IS ARCHIVED

+This project is replaced by [Retro Nano Bench](https://github.com/vashpan/retro-nano-bench)

+Retro Nano Bench is very similar project, basically evolved from this one.

 # Incredibly Simple Benchmark

 A very simple (and naive) integer benchmark aimed at maximum portability across multiple OSes and independence on any system-specific code.